Chronic Pain

 How does chronic pain psychotherapy work?

 Pain is a danger signal.
 If you put your hand on a hot stove, signals of pain tell you to move your hand away in order to prevent further injury.
 But, not all pain comes from a physical cause.
 When our nervous systems are stressed, our brains are on high-alert, scanning for danger.
 This means that our brains may interpret safe signals as dangerous, leading to pain in the absence of a structural cause.
 Pain psychotherapy utilizes techniques that help your brain and nervous system relearn safety through nervous system regulation, processing of trauma, safely feeling and expressing emotions, and trusting safe physical sensations in your body.
-Taking a biopsychosocial approach, we utilize trauma-informed, evidence-based techniques such as Pain Reprocessing Therapy (PRT), Emotional-Awareness and Expression Therapy (EAET), cognitive behavioural therapy (CBT), and internal family systems (IFS).

 Learn more in our blog post “How Pain Reprocessing Therapy (PRT) is Used in Psychotherapy to Treat Chronic Pain”, or book a free 15-minute consultation with Liz to discuss your symptoms.